ub-math/exam_guides/docs/index.md

           bottom).</li>
         <li>Click Sign In and then choose <b>SSO</b> where it says <em>SIGN IN WITH</em>.</li>
         <li>Type <code>buffalo</code> where it says <em>Enter your company domain</em>.</li>
-        <li>On the next screen log in using your UB username and password (Duo will be required for this step).</li>
+        <li>On the next screen log in using your UB username and password.</li>
       </ul>
       Here is a <a target="_blank"
         href="https://ub.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=d26e3813-f3d1-4ed7-bae5-ac50012bc2e9">short